Palestinian hits out at U.S. policy on U.N. bid

 "All this is being ignored and the only issue has become the issue of us not going to the United Nations," he told Voice of Palestine radio.

-Popular uprisings have toppled Arab autocrats in Tunisia, Egypt and Libya this year.

-Arguing that the two-decade old peace process has run out of steam, the Palestinians are seeking an upgrade in their diplomatic standing at the United Nations.
-They are presenting the move as a step toward leveling the playing field with Israel.
+Arguing that the two-decade old peace process has run out of gas, the Palestinians are seeking an upgrade in their diplomatic standing at the United Nations.
+They are presenting the move as a step towards levelling the playing field with Israel.

 Like Washington, Israel opposes the move, saying it aims to undermine its own legitimacy and that Palestinian statehood can only be achieved through a negotiated deal.